ophub/amlogic-s9xxx-armbian/documents/README.md

 #### 12.7.4 How to Enable Bluetooth

-Some devices support using Bluetooth, the enablement method is as follows:
+Some devices support Bluetooth.
+Enable it as follows:

 ```shell
 # Install Bluetooth support